Photo by Anthony Thornton

 Beyond the exhibits, Long Now is also refreshing furniture, lighting, and wall treatments, making The Interval cozier and more welcoming for the wide variety of social gatherings it hosts.
 The Interval has become a well loved “third space” — a place that is neither the home nor the workplace where people gather and make community.
 By making the space more cozy, Long Now hopes to support an even wider range of activities at the venue, from community happy hours, co-working, and private events, to book clubs, writers groups, and other public convenings.

 Ultimately, Long Now sees The Interval Decennial as an occasion to reflect upon not just the last 10 years of The Interval, but on the last 25 years of Long Now.
 “Tens of thousands of people visit The Interval every year.
-Many hadn't heard of Long Now or long-term thinking before they walked through those doors”, said James Home, Long Now’s Director of Communication and Design.
+Many hadn't heard of Long Now or long-term thinking before they walked through those doors”, said James Home, Long Now’s Director of Communications and Design.
 “These new exhibits are a massive opportunity to make long-term thinking and responsibility irresistible to an entirely new audience.”

 In this video, Andrew Warner describes The Interval Decennial exhibition launching later this year.